Botswana Entry Requirements

 Documents to Have Ready

-Required if arriving from or transiting through yellow fever endemic countries
+Required if arriving from or transiting through yellow-fever countries (Angola, DRC, Uganda, etc.).

 Tips for Smooth Entry